NICO BRAAS MEMORIAL COLLECTION

 Caspar U 1

 Designed by Ernst Heinkel, the experimental U 1 single-seat reconnaissance floatplane was envisaged to be based on submarines.
 The unarmed wooden aircraft was powered by a 50 hp Siemens & Halske Sh 4 five-cylinder air-cooled radial engine.
-It could be disassembled (wings, floats, propeller) in a few minutes and stowed in a deck-mounted container.
+The aircraft could be disassembled (wings, floats, propeller) in 100 seconds and stowed in a deck-mounted pressure hull 19 ft 8.25 in (6 m) long and 4 ft 11 in (1.5 m) in diameter.
+Reassembly took about 200 seconds.

-Two aircraft were ordered by the US Navy for testing and serialed A6434 and A6435 they were delivered to NAS Anacostia, Washington, D.C. in late 1922.
-A6434 was to be shown in a parade in July 1923, mounted on a truck, it contacted low-hanging trees and was damaged beyond repair; the second aircraft completed the tests late 1923.
+Two aircraft were ordered by the US Navy for testing and serialed A-6434 and A-6435 they were delivered to NAS Anacostia, Washington, District of Columbia, in late 1922.
+A-6434 was to be shown in a parade in July 1923, mounted on a truck, it contacted low-hanging trees and was damaged beyond repair; the second aircraft completed the tests late 1923.

 A third aircraft, registered D-293 (c/n 510) was delivered to the Reichsmarine.
-Two more aircraft were produced, designated U 2, these were delivered to Japan, where they were copied into the Yokosho Navy Type 1.
+Two more aircraft were produced, designated U 2 (which differed from the U 1 only in its equipment), these were delivered to Japan, where they were copied into the Yokosho Navy Type 1."

 Created October 31, 2008